Four Pillars of Management to Guide Corporations Today

 In his article, Ansoff was interpreting the impact of then-new computer and information technologies on the state of business and suggesting that corporations needed to manage themselves differently in the face of that change.
 “New technologies,” he wrote, “will continue to spawn new products and invade older technologies. . . life cycles of products will become shorter.”
 In order to appropriately respond to this kind of upheaval, Ansoff counseled corporations to institutionalize continuous R&D and make their organizations “flexible and responsive to changes…”

-What’s different from Ansoff’s time is not only the pace of change, but the thorough power of new technologies to completely redefine the world.
-The central challenge is not merely that it is it far more difficult to plan for change; it is that it is forcing corporations to fundamentally rethink their place in their evolving industries.
+What’s different from Ansoff’s time is not only the pace of change but the thorough power of new technologies to completely redefine the world.
+The central challenge is not merely that it is far more difficult to plan for change; it is forcing corporations to fundamentally rethink their place in evolving industries.

 Toward (another) New Strategic Orientation

 To succeed in this digital economy, corporations require a new strategic orientation.
 This refers to the competitive frame, planning perspective, management processes, and organizational structures corporations follow to drive performance; it is the set of tenets that underly how corporations approach what they do and how they do it.

 From time to time, throughout history, the corporate world has needed to readjust its orientation—during the shift from the dominant agrarian to the industrial economy, during the introduction of DuPont Analysis and modern management techniques; and during the shift to the early information age.

 Today we are in the midst of another inflection point.
 It is time again for corporations to adopt a new strategic orientation and pillars to live by.

 Ironically, many of the themes Ansoff spoke of back in 1965 are new again.
 To be successful today, corporations need to re-learn Ansoff’s lessons.
 They need a renewed model of thinking around how to define the business, how to compete, how to execute—and how to regard what the corporation is meant to be.